nbogojevic/midea-beautiful-air/README.md

 ### Installing package

-* At least Python 3.8 is required
+* The library requires Python 3.8 or later.
+Current version is tested with Python 3.11.

 ```shell
 pip install --upgrade midea-beautiful-air